robin-norwood/katacoda/terraform-infrastructure-pipelines-workshop/setup-k8s-workspace.md

 - `john-d-consul`
 - `john-d-vault`

-You will use these three workspaces for the duration of this workshop.
+You will use these three workspaces for the rest of this workshop.

 ## Configure the Kubernetes workspace

-You will need to configure your own forks of the repositories used in this workshop, and configure them to use your Terraform Cloud workspaces.
+You will need to create your own forks of the repositories used in this workshop, and configure them to use your Terraform Cloud workspaces.
 Start with the Kubernetes ("john-d-k8s") workspace.